csiro-data-school/regex/_episodes/03-egrep-find.md

 relation        reacting        handsome        ashamed
 ~~~
 {: .output}
-Or it can be piped output from another command to search:
+Or it can search piped output from another command:
 ~~~
 echo "Hello Andrew, you are Andrew?" | grep -o "Andrew"
 ~~~